Hoyasumii/bee-movie/README.md

 Attention, passengers, this is Captain Scott.
 We have a bit of bad weather in New York.
 It looks like we'll experience a couple hours delay.

-Barry, these are cut flowers with no water
+Barry, these are cut flowers with no water.